 “For both, a natural home that runs with consistency and low stress is very important.
 Being such sensitive creatures, when there is a disturbance in their lives it eventually shows up in a physical manifestation of disease.”

-Because of this innate wariness or wildness, cats and horses do not, she adds, “automatically view you, a human, as worthy of their respect and love, unlike dogs who often freely give this, even to guardians/owners who mistreat or abuse them. … Instead, cats and horses wait and see.”
+Because of this innate wariness or wildness, she adds, cats and horses do not “automatically view you, a human, as worthy of their respect and love, unlike dogs who often freely give this, even to guardians/owners who mistreat or abuse them.… Instead, cats and horses wait and see.”

 During my Reiki sessions with both cats and horses, I have noticed the truth of Ross-Williams’ words.
 Initially, you wait for cats and horses to come to you and indicate when and if they are ready for hands-on healing.

 In other words, you have to earn their trust.

 Check out this adorable pair in the video below:

-Horse lovers generally keep a few felines in the barn to keep rodents away from the feed, and that is how these friendships are born.
+Horse lovers generally keep a few cats in the barn to keep rodents away from the feed, and that is how cat–horse friendships are born.

 “We have cats that would rather be fed on horseback or a motorcycle than just have food poured out in a bowl,” Beggs says.

-My friend Susan has worked with cats for many years; she has also begun training for endurance riding and mounted search and rescue.
+My friend Susan has worked with cats for many years.
+She has also started training for endurance riding and mounted search and rescue.

 They often become friends, she says, because “they are not in competition or direct danger from the other.… I think it would be fun to have a cat come along for a trail ride.”